ADHO Leadership for 2020-2021

 In addition, ADHO has numerous changes to its committees and Special Interest Groups (SIGs):

 Berenike Herrmann will serve as the liaison for ADHO’s Special Interest Groups (SIGs).
-Herrmann is Assistant Professor of German Literary Studies at the Georg-August-Universität Göttingen.
+Herrmann is Postdoc Research Associate at the DHLab at the University of Basel (Switzerland).

 Cecily Raynor will replace Maurizio Lana as Chair of the Multilingualism/Multiculturalism Committee.
 Raynor is an Assistant Professor of Hispanic Studies and Digital Humanities at McGill University.